Logo

 In consolidating markets, Doji candles often confirm the current trend will persist:

-• Identify a Doji during a consolidation phase within a trend.
+• Identify a Doji candlestick during a consolidation phase within a trend.

 • Wait for a breakout candle in the trend’s direction.